chungweileong94/CountryCodeTranslator-UWP-/README.md

 ---------------

 ### How to use:
-1. Copy both Services & Assets folder to your project
+1. Copy the Services, Models & Assets folder to your project
 2. Change the Namespace as your need, in CountryTranslateService.cs (Optional)
 3. To use the code, include the using statement, and use this code: <code>await CountryTranslateService.TranslateAsync("Replace this with the country code");</code>